CVE-2024-40503

 CVE-2024-40503 is a medium-severity Improper Verification of Source of a Communication Channel (CWE-940) vulnerability in Tenda Ax12 Firmware.
 Its CVSS base score is 6.5 (Medium).

-Operationally, ranked in the top 23.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique ARP Cache Poisoning (T1557.002); ranked at the 33th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References